 Wide colour spectrum

-The more colours a TV can display, the more accurate those colours should be, which is why TVs manufacturers consistently up the breadth of colours a TV can display on any given frame.
+The more colours a TV can display, the more accurate those colours should be, which is why TV manufacturers consistently up the breadth of colours a TV can display on any given frame.

 Wide colour spectrum works with HDR and the HCX Processor to create more vivid, natural colours.

 This minimises lighter colours bleeding into darker areas of the screen.
-Local dimming pro is only found on the FX750, which should offer the best contrast.
+Local dimming pro, which should offer the best contrast, is only found on the FX750.
 The FX740 and FX700 have local dimming, too, but it's not as advanced as the version in the FX750.

 The reason you won't find any of this dimming technology on the OLED TVs is because they don't need a backlight.

-You can find out more about how OLED TVs would and how they differ from LCD models in our guide to OLED displays.
+You can find out more about how OLED TVs work and how they differ from LCD models in our guide to OLED displays.

 HDR10+ and HLG

 All of Panasonic's 4K sets have two versions of HDR.
 HDR10+, which has also been adopted by Samsung, is supported by Amazon Video, 20th Century Fox, Universal, Paramount and Warner Brothers.